sh1so6/WindowTabs/README.md

 Configure which programs should use tabs and auto-grouping behavior.

+- **Show all settings**: Checkbox to display settings for programs not currently running
 - **Tabs**: Enable/disable tabbing for each program
 - **Auto Grouping**: When enabled, windows of the same program are automatically grouped into the same tab group
 - **Category 1-10**: Assign programs to a category for cross-application auto-grouping